mortbal/TrelloTelegramBot/README.md

 The bot records actual start/end times for your workday/week, so reports are accurate regardless of server timezone differences.

 ### Priority-Based Task Display
-Tasks are displayed with color-coded priority indicators:
+Tasks are displayed with color-coded priority indicators for this to work you will need labels with names `High Priority` , `Medium Priority` or `Low Priority` in your trello board and at least one should be assigned to your card. if no label on card exists it will be treated as medium priority :
 - 🔴 High Priority
 - 🟡 Medium Priority
 - 🔵 Low Priority